-In which cases will a Whitelist Rule match a request?
+In which cases will an allowlist rule match a request?

 For a request to match,

-- The request must contain the field configured in the Whitelist Rule.
+- The request must contain the field configured in the allowlist rule.

 - The field's value must match the regex configured in the rule.

 - Given an event with a specific Detection Point (e.g. XXS), the detection event must have been triggered by the field configured in the rule.
-If a Detection Point applies to another field in the request that is not configured in a Whitelist Rule, a corresponding event will still be sent.
+If a Detection Point applies to another field in the request that is not configured in an allowlist rule, a corresponding event will still be sent.

 For example, given the following rule: